Vivienne van den Assem: Career

 Besides acting she is also active in the music world, she sang on the singles; Wat ik wil met Kerstmis... ben jij! and Kon het elke dag maar Kerstmis zijn.

 Since 2006 Van den Assem is the ambassador of Kids against Violence.

 Van den Assem dubbed in 2007 of the penguin Lani in the Dutch version of the animated film Surf's Up.
 She also dubbed EVE in the Disney Pixar film WALL-E.

 From 2008 Van den Assem performs the role of Sonja Zelenko in the Dutch crime series Deadline (VARA).
 In 2009 Van den Assem participated in Wie is de Mol? in Northern Ireland and Jordan.
 She won the game, and got a pot of 22,650 euros, with as mole Jon van Eerd.

 From October 2010 she takes the presentation of Te leuk om waar te zijn for Zapp for her account.
 She also gave the points for the Netherlands in the final of the Eurovision Song Contest 2012.

 Since 2016 she is one of the presenters of the morning programme Goedemorgen Nederland at NPO 1.

 From 2 January 2017 she was in the new programming on NPO Radio 2.
 Van den Assem will present once a week from 02:00 to 04:00.

+She appeared in the 2024 season of the television show The Masked Singer.